-During the 2018-2019 school year, the Council has met four (4) times to discuss programming within our school district and the State of Ohio graduation requirements.
+During the 2019-2020 school year, the Council has met five (5) times to discuss programming within our school district and the State of Ohio graduation requirements.
 The discussions have focused on how both of these areas align with the employment skills necessary for current and future jobs.

 Business Advisory Council Bylaws